sarokris/CKAD_Preparation/README.md

     - This can be used to create the deployment with the definition file
 * `kubectl create deployment <deployment-name> --image=<image-name> --replicas=6`
     - This command will create the deployment,replicaset and pods with desired count specified (you dont need to manually create deployment definition file)

+* `kubectl edit deployment my-deployment`
+    - If you are asked to edit a property of a POD part of a deployment you may do that simply by running the command.Since the pod template is a child of the deployment specification,  with every change the deployment will automatically delete and create a new pod with the new changes

 ### Namespaces
 > By using namespaces, you can partition resources, create separate environments, and prevent naming collisions between objects.
 They are commonly used to create isolation between different applications or teams using the same Kubernetes cluster.